Climate of Melbourne: Overview

-The shallow and enclosed Port Phillip Bay is often warmer than the surrounding landmass and the oceanic waters of the Bass Strait, particularly in spring and autumn; this can set up a "bay effect" similar to the lake effect seen in colder regions, where showers are intensified leeward of the bay.
+The shallow and enclosed Port Phillip Bay is often warmer than the surrounding landmass and the oceanic waters of Bass Strait (particularly in spring and autumn), and this can set up a "bay effect" similar to the lake effect seen in colder regions, where showers are intensified leeward of the bay.
 Relatively narrow streams of heavy showers can often affect the same places (usually in the southeastern suburbs) for an extended period, while the rest of Melbourne and surrounding suburbs stays dry.

 Overall, Melbourne is, owing to the rain shadowing by the Otway Ranges, nonetheless drier than average for southern Victoria.
 Within the city and surrounds, however, rainfall varies widely, from around 485 mm on the western fringe at Little River to 1020 mm on the eastern fringe at Gembrook.
 Despite its relative dryness, Melbourne has 139 days of rain per year on the 0.2mm threshold, meaning that its precipitation commonly falls as drizzles or as light showers (which frequently occur in the winter months), rather than heavy downpours (such as those generally experienced in Sydney, Brisbane and Perth).

 The city receives only 48.6 clear days annually, making it the cloudiest capital city in Australia, and it has 180 overcast days annually, with 54 more cloudy days than Queenscliff to the south of the city, and 19 more than Mount Buller to the north.
 In comparison, Brisbane has 42 cloudy days annually, Sydney 134 and Hobart 174.
 According to the Bureau of Meteorology senior forecaster Terry Ryan, the excess cloud cover is caused by a meteorological phenomenon known as "anticyclonic gloom", where high-pressure systems in winter to the city's north and west conjure a layer of warm air at a high altitude, which holds moisture from Bass Strait.
 The cloudiest month in Melbourne is May, with an average of 18 cloudy days, followed by July, June and August, respectively.

 Melbourne is also prone to isolated convective showers forming when a cold pool crosses the state, especially if there is considerable daytime heating.
 These showers are often heavy and can contain hails and squalls and significant drops in temperature, but they pass through very quickly at times with a rapid clearing trend to sunny and relatively calm weather and the temperature rising back to what it was before the shower.
 This often occurs in the space of minutes and can be repeated many times in a day, giving Melbourne a reputation for having "four seasons in one day", a phrase that is part of a local popular culture and familiar to many visitors to the city.
 Dewpoint temperatures in the summer range from 9.5 C to 11.7 C.

 Recorded extremes (From Melbourne Regional Office):